 For this reason, it's absolutely crucial that anyone receiving financial aid and needing to leave school officially withdraw from classes instead of just not showing up and taking an F. Failing classes can not only make financial aid go away; it can also make it so that money initially awarded debt-free must be paid back, and students who don't pay it back can't re-enroll in school or re-qualify.
 Letting a GPA drop below the minimum can pause or even end the pursuit of a college degree.

-For more information on financial aid and related topics, look over the links on the next page.
+For more information on financial aid and related topics, look over the links below.

 - Financial Aid FAQs.
 Caldwell Community College and Technical Institute.http://www.cccti.edu/StuServices/Pages/finan_aid/FAquest.htm

 - How to Win a Merit Scholarship.
 FinAid.http://www.finaid.org/scholarships/winning.phtml